david-why/disclack/README.md

 ## Self-hosting instructions

-Here's how you can host your own copy of the bot:
+You might not need to self-host - you can invite the bot to another server, and it will Just Work™️!
+But if you do want to self-host, here's how you can host your own copy of the bot:

 ### Discord app setup